-Our class A common stock is listed on the Nasdaq Global Select Market ("Nasdaq") under the symbol "SPWRA."
-The last reported sales price of our class A common stock as reported on the Nasdaq on April 22, 2009 was \$27.30 per share.
+This is an offering of an aggregate of 9,000,000 shares of class A common stock of SunPower Corporation.
+Our class A common stock is listed on The Nasdaq Global Select Market under the symbol "SPWRA."
+The last reported sale price of our class A common stock on The Nasdaq Global Select Market on April 28, 2009 was \$22.61 per share.